Are you frustrated that a girl left you for another guy with more money than you? If this is you, keep reading.

 It seems that at the beginning, things were going really great.
 The way you behaved around her got her attracted to you and things were going awesome.

 However, you failed to draw some boundaries along the way.
 When she asked you for financial help, you gladly gave it to her… and this was a big mistake.

 This mistake is actually easy to make… and many good guys like you and me have fallen for it.

 You see, when we really fall for a girl… we want to be her everything.
 We want to not only be her lover, but also her provider.
 It’s like we want to take care of her and solve ALL her problems.
-(By the way, if you’re not careful, trying to do everything for them will cause women to feel “smothered” by you)
+(This article explains how trying to do everything for her will cause a woman to feel “smothered” by you)